Pranesh1221/JavaScript-Coding-Practice/README.md

 <img src="https://i.imgur.com/WhA2bCP.png" width="200">

-The WebAPI can\'t just add stuff to the stack whenever it's ready.
+The WebAPI can\'t just add stuff to the stack whenever it\'s ready.
 Instead, it pushes the callback function to something called the _queue_.

 <img src="https://i.imgur.com/NSnDZmU.png" width="200">